MicrosoftDocs/azure-management-docs/articles/copilot/deploy-vms-effectively.md

 Microsoft Copilot in Azure (preview) can help you deploy [virtual machines in Azure](/azure/virtual-machines/overview) that are efficient and effective.
 You can get suggestions for different options to save costs and choose the right type and size for your VMs.

 For best results, start on the **Virtual machines** page in Azure.
 When you ask Microsoft Copilot in Azure for help with a VM, it automatically pulls context when possible, based on the current conversation or on the page you're viewing in the Azure portal.
+For example, if you start from the **Create a virtual machine** page, Copilot in Azure will provide suggestions for the new VM you're creating.
 If the context isn't clear, you'll be prompted to specify the VM for which you want assistance.

-While it can be helpful to have some familiarity with different VM configuration options such as pricing, scalability, availability, and size can be beneficial, Microsoft Copilot in Azure is designed to help you regardless of your level of expertise.
+Microsoft Copilot in Azure is designed to help you regardless of your level of expertise on VM configuration options such as pricing, scalability, availability, and size.
 In all cases, we recommend that you closely review the suggestions to confirm that they meet your needs.

 [!INCLUDE [scenario-note](includes/scenario-note.md)]